daniel-schroeder-dev/react__memory-game/README.md

 ## TODO

-- Show 'Winner!' banner when game is complete
 - Setup some sort of scoring mechanism:
   - Maybe only allow so many wrong 'matches' before game is up
 - Levels?
 Could have more squares for each successive level, these could be unlocked by completed lower levels or you could just select a level at the start of the game